johnrudolph/beast-master/rules.md

 3. **Environments**: If the space is a special environment, follow the environment's rules.

 Once all players have passed, pass the Mantle to the player in first place, and begin the next Age.

+## Beginning a new Age

+Reveal the next Age and read it aloud.
+If the Beasts from this next age are the same as the Beasts from the previous Age, begin immediately.
+Otherwise:

+1. The player with the least Gold (if this is a tie, roll to determine) gathers the new Beast Lair(s).
+They may select any empty space to place them.
+If there are no empty spaces, they may select a tile to discard and replace with the new Beast Lairs, leaving all Acolytes and Colossi in place on this new Lair.
+Place the corresponding Beasts on their Lairs.
+2. If it is still on the board, discard the Lair and Beast from the previous Age.
+If any Colossi or Acolytes were on that space, immediately replace that Lair with a new random tile, and leave the Colossi and Acolytes in that same space.

+Do the "Setup" step from the new Age if necessary, pass the Mantle to the left, and begin taking turns, starting with the player with the Mantle.

 ## Game End